 How do you know what research is out there?
 How can you know what you don't know?
-Librarians will help you be sure with a comprehensive search of all published book literature using WorldCat.
+Be sure with a comprehensive search of all published book literature using Worldcat.
 This workshop is best for disciplines that write books, especially the humanities and social sciences.

 Once you've done all that research how do you keep track of it?
 Step away from the notecards and learn about online citation tools like Refworks, Zotero and Mendeley.
 Librarians will help you find the tool that is right for you and get you started using it.

 How do you build on someone else's research?
 How do you find the research they used?
-Chase down those citations like a pro.
+Learn to chase down those citations like a pro in this short workshop.

 Staying Current in One's Field